sboehler/beans/README.md

 # haricot

 Haricot is (so far) a Haskell implementation of a parser and a pretty-printer for the [beancount](https://furius.ca/beancouont) plain text accounting format.
+It doesn't do anything useful yet, but I have some ideas.

 ## Text-based accounting?